 Things can get messy when your parrot throws food on the floor.
 However, before you start to worry that your parrot isn’t enjoying its food, rest assured that this behavior’s normal.

-Parrots drop their food accidentally when they can’t grip it, when suddenly startled, and due to unfamiliarity.
-They throw away rotten food, or food low in nutrients, to stay healthy.
+Parrots drop their food accidentally when they can’t grip it, are suddenly startled, or it’s unfamiliar to them.
+They’ll throw away rotten food or food low in nutrients to stay healthy.
 Some scientists believe that parrots drop food to allow ground-dwelling animals to eat and sow plant and tree seeds, creating new growth.

 If you notice your parrot throwing food out of its bowl, you can do your best to train it to stop.
-However, bear in mind that this is natural parrot behavior, so you may have to live with it instead.
+However, remember that this is natural parrot behavior, so you may need to learn to live with it.

 Why Do Parrots Throw Their Food?